hyperliquid-dex/hyperliquid-python-sdk/README.md

 ### Info Class

-The `Info` class provides methods to query market data and user information:
+The `Info` class provides methods to query market data and user information.
+The full [API specs](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/api/info-endpoint) are available in the documentation.

 ```python
 from hyperliquid.info import Info